 Katherine made a splash with LA Opera’s 2015 Figaro Unbound series when she stepped in with less than two weeks notice for the role of Rosina in Paisiello’s Il barbiere di Siviglia under the baton of Maestro James Conlon.
-In April 2016, Maestro Conlon invited her to sing three previously undiscovered songs for his Recovered Voices Project.
+In 2016, Maestro Conlon invited her to sing three previously undiscovered songs for his Recovered Voices Project.
 This season she joined Maestro Conlon in the principle cast of Jonah and the Whale, LA Opera’s annual community opera at the Cathedral of Our Lady of the Angels.
 She made her LA Opera debut in 2015 in the Grammy Award-winning production of The Ghosts of Versailles.
 In 2014, Katherine sang Stella in a critically-acclaimed production of Previn’s A Streetcar Named Desire with Union Avenue Opera in St. Louis.
 Previous roles also include the Prima Donna in Donizetti’s Viva la mamma, Susanna in Le nozze di Figaro, Musetta in La Bohème and Fiordiligi in Così fan tutte, all with Pacific Opera Project.
 Other previous roles include Alice in Falstaff – both at the Cincinnati College-Conservatory of Music (CCM) in 2009 and at UCLA in 2008; Tytania in Britten’s A Midsummer Night’s Dream; Pamina in Die Zauberflöte; the title role in The Merry Widow; and, in 2010, a return to her background as a professional swordfighter as Clorinda in Monterverdi’s Il combattimento di Tancredi e Clorinda at CCM.
 In the 2016/2017 season she joined Long Beach Opera as one of their Company Artists, for which she performed the one-woman opera The Diary of Anne Frank.
 Katherine will be joining LBO as a Company Artist again for their 2017/2018 season.